Last updated: April 29, 2026

 Table of Contents

-At its core, Expected Threat (xT) is a probability model.
+Expected Threat (xT) is a probability model that measures how much any pass or carry increases a team’s likelihood of scoring – regardless of whether a shot follows.
 It answers a simple but profound question: How much more likely are we to score now that the ball has moved from Point A to Point B?

-In the “Foundation Phase” of our blueprint, we discussed Expected Goals (xG). xG measures the quality of a shot.
+Expected Goals (xG) measures the quality of a shot. xG measures the quality of a shot.
 But shots are rare events.
 In a 90-minute match, a team might have possession for 50 minutes but only take 15 shots.
 What happens during the other 49 minutes of possession?
 Is that time useless?

 Of course not.